 As with all Creative Rhythms sessions, nature-based workshops are person-centred and tailor-made.
 Once I know as much as possible about a client’s needs and understand what they would like to get out of it, I’ll design a session perfect for their needs and in line with any issues of ability and capacity.
 We’ll plant seeds and watch them grow, we’ll enjoy the different smells and textures of soil, sand and clay; we’ll dig and weed, we’ll hunt under rocks and plants for creepy crawlies, and we’ll even grow our own food!
 In April 2020 the ‘Spiral Tribe’ allotment was created, aiming to provide an accessible and inclusive space where people with dif-abilities can be supported to enjoy gardening and spend time outside.
 It’s now full of beautiful flowers, fruit and vegetables, and lots of wonderfully smelly sensory herbs!

 “Gardening is any way that humans and nature come together with the intent of creating beauty.” – Tina James

-“Gardening is the art that uses flowers and plants as paint, and the soil and sky as canvas.”
+“Gardening is the art that uses flowers and plants as paint, and the soil and sky as canvas.” – Elizabeth Murray

 Do you support someone who might benefit from these workshops ?